gasolin/nsa/README.md

 1. package panel related code(html, js, css, test(optional)) in a single folder, with a manifest to describe the package id and the dependency
   - (ex: name: 'fxos-settings-bluetooth', dependency: ['fxos-module-bluetooth'])
+  - move rest of nonAMD modules to AMD for better package

 2. Generate replacable panel sets for each distribution
   - use [preprocess](https://github.com/jsoverson/preprocess) (require node build script support)